PranavSD143/PranavSD143/README.md

 <h2 align="left">Hi 👋!
-My name is Pranav and I'm a 3rd Year Engineering Student from Nitte Meenakshi Institure of Technology.</h2>
+My name is Pranav and I'm a 3rd Year Engineering Student from Nitte Meenakshi Institute of Technology.</h2>

 ###